MatteoRagni/libhybrid/README.md

-# libhybrid - A library for discretized Hysbrid Dynamical Systems
+# libhybrid - A library for discretized Hybrid Dynamical Systems

 This library implements an hybrid system in the form: